sharinglaw.net

 More importantly, the advantage of living trusts at death:

 A living trust allows you to "avoid probate" at death -- but a living trust does NOT help you avoid the Connecticut "probate fee" (see below).
-Sure beneficiaries may be able to do that, too, but that can be a clumsy solution unless your plans are very simple and all your money is supposed to go to the same beneficiaries, or at least, the same beneficiaries as those who inherit your house.
+Sure, naming "transfer on death" or "pay on death" beneficiaries for accounts may be able to do that for some assets, but that can be a clumsy solution unless your plans are very simple and all your money is supposed to go to the same beneficiaries, or at least, the same beneficiaries as those who inherit your house.

 Avoiding probate in CT means: